spex-xray/spex-help/source/models/pion.rst

 :math:`R_{\mathrm adi}= \frac{3}{2} nkT / t_{\mathrm adi}`, where :math:`n` is
 the total particle density (electrons and ions).
 The default setting is such that this process can be neglected.
-If the user takes this process into account, it should be verified afterwards that the physlical conditions for adiabatic cooling are met, i.e. energy losses by radiation or heat conduction must be small compared with those by the adiabatic expansion.
+If the user takes this process into account, it should be verified afterwards that the physical conditions for adiabatic cooling are met, i.e. energy losses by radiation or heat conduction must be small compared with those by the adiabatic expansion.
 Check this for example by running the ``asc ter